 Introduction to Guinea Pigs

-Guinea pigs are regarded as gentle, docile and social creatures.
-They are affectionate, intelligent and able to recognise and respond to their owner(s).
-Additionally, they have developed a range of sounds, which they use to communicate their feelings and emotions with other guinea pigs, as well as their human owners.
+You bet.
+Guinea pigs have developed a unique range of sounds, which they use to communicate their feelings and emotions with other guinea pigs, as well as their human owners.

 Quick Breed Guide

-You can find out much more about the different breeds of guinea pig by reading our Guinea Pig Breed Guide.
+If you’d like to find out more about the different breeds, don’t miss our Guinea Pig Breed Guide.

 Buying or Adopting Your Guinea Pig